aaronsxzhao/my_ai_powered_trading_assistant/README.md

 A decision-support, journaling, analytics, and premarket briefing system for discretionary day traders, grounded in Al Brooks price action concepts.

-⚠️ **ADVISORY ONLY**: This system does NOT auto-trade.
-It is read-only market data + analysis by default.
+**ADVISORY ONLY**: This system does NOT auto-trade.
+It provides read-only market data + AI-powered analysis.

-## 🚀 Quick Start
+## Quick Start

 ```bash
 # 1. Create virtual environment (recommended)